 - Lie angle – The lie angle of your club is the angle that is formed between the shaft of the club and the ground.
 Usually, the lie angle will be expressed in terms of plus or minus from standard.
 This is another point that only applies to irons.
 So, you might need clubs that are +2 from standard (likely if you are a tall player).
 If you are short, you may need clubs that are -1.
 Most people will fall within a couple of degrees of standard.
 It is important that you take the time to get this point just right before you order your next set of irons.

 - Grip size – Grips that are too big for your hands will make it difficult to release the club through impact.
 Grips that are too skinny will allow the club to release and turn over prematurely.
 The ideal grip size for you is a combination of hand measurement and personal preference.
 You should experiment with a few options before picking the one that feels best in your swing.

 If well-informed on the four points above, you should be able to order your next set of clubs accurately.
-Consequently, the more information that you have available, the better you will be able to fit your clubs to your game.
-In short, don’t overlook even the subtle points.
+In short, the more information that you have available, the better you will be able to fit your clubs to your game.
+In brief, don’t overlook even the subtle points.
 Take the time to get all of the details just right.
-With the assistance of an online club fitting, you can buy your next set of clubs with great confidence.
+With the assistance of an online club fitting, you can buy your next set of clubs with great confidence!